opentripplanner/OpenTripPlanner/docs/Getting-OTP.md

 ## Pre-built JARs

 OpenTripPlanner is now distributed as a single stand-alone runnable JAR file.
-The JAR files for each release are published to the [Conveyal Maven repository](http://maven.conveyal.com/org/opentripplanner/otp/).
-Most users will want to navigate into the directory with the highest-numbered non-snapshot version and download the file whose name ends with `shaded.jar`.
-The latest release is the [0.19.0 shaded JAR](http://maven.conveyal.com.s3.amazonaws.com/org/opentripplanner/otp/0.19.0/otp-0.19.0-shaded.jar).
+The JAR files for each release are published to the Conveyal Maven repository at `https://maven.conveyal.com/org/opentripplanner/otp/`.
+Unfortunately, directory listings are currently disabled on this repository as a stopgap compatibility fix.
+When directory listings are re-enabled, most users will want to navigate into the directory with the highest-numbered non-snapshot version and download the file whose name ends with `shaded.jar`.
+Until listings are available, please use the following direct link to the [latest release 1.0.0 as a stand-alone JAR file](https://maven.conveyal.com/org/opentripplanner/otp/1.0.0/otp-1.0.0-shaded.jar).

 ## Building from Source